Polly of the Circus (1917 film): Credited Cast

+Production

+Most of the film was shot at Goldwyn's studios in Fort Lee but some scenes were shot on location in New Jersey including scenes of the horse race in Ho-Ho-Kus, a circus parade in Englewood and the arrival of the circus in Coytesville.

 Preservation

 The film was once thought to be lost, the last copy destroyed in the 1965 MGM vault fire.
 However, a copy of it was found amid a collection of silent films buried in permafrost in Dawson City, Yukon, in 1978.
-The print is now part of the Library and Archives Canada, Dawson City Collection.
-The film is available commercially in DVD format.
+The print is now part of the Library of Congress and Archives Canada, Dawson City Collection.
+The film is available commercially in DVD format and can easily be found online thanks to its public domain status.